-All authors contributed to the conception of the paper and approved the final version.
-CMW wrote the manuscript with contributions from BM.
-CMW created the visualizations.
-CMW is supported by the German Federal Ministry of Education and Research (BMBF): Tübingen AI Center, FKZ: 01IS18039A, and funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy-EXC2064/1-390727645.
-We thank the members of the Human and Machine Cognition Lab for their helpful feedback.
+C.M.W. is supported by the German Federal Ministry of Education and Research, Tübingen AI Center (FKZ: 01IS18039A), and funded by the Deutsche Forschungsgemeinschaft under Germany's Excellence Strategy (EXC2064/1-390727645).
+The authors thank the members of the Human and Machine Cognition Lab for their helpful feedback.